 They had a somewhat extensive priority list with the main focus on maximizing waterfront views.
 Whenever tackling a waterfront project a remodeler must remain open-minded.
 We went through an extensive review process with the county involving footprint, elevation, and grade.
 The overall architectural approach was to add a large addition to the roadside of the structure which was able to accommodate a garage and bonus room.
 The waterfront side addition was to include a master suite on the first floor and an adult gathering space with a screened porch on the second floor.
 The overall house doubled in size and made a very appealing transformation from the box-like rancher it was built to be in the ’60s.

 The kitchen was flipped from the front of the house to the back alleviating all obstructions so that all guests would have optimum views of the creek.
-The most successful component of the project was adding a second floor family room over the existing house which was also ideal for a screened porch.
-This accommodated breezes, architectural solutions and views.
+The most successful component of the project was adding a second-floor family room over the existing house which was also ideal for a screened porch.
+This accommodated breezes, architectural solutions, and views of the waterfront.
 The homeowner elected to use a darker color palette to create some uniqueness with the attempt to integrate the large and tall elevations.
 In order to accommodate this overall floor plan, major structural work had to be incorporated prior to the building of the second floor.

 Check out other waterfront home remodels we have completed.